Cambrian explosion: Dating the Cambrian

 Radiometric dates for much of the Cambrian, obtained by analysis of radioactive elements contained within rocks, have only recently become available, and for only a few regions.

 Relative dating (A was before B) is often assumed sufficient for studying processes of evolution, but this, too, has been difficult, because of the problems involved in matching up rocks of the same age across different continents.

 Therefore, dates or descriptions of sequences of events should be regarded with some caution until better data become available.
 In 2004, the start of the Cambrian was dated to 542 Ma.
 In 2012, it was revised to 541 Ma then in 2022 it was changed again to 538.8 Ma.

-Some theory suggest Cambrian explosion occurred during the last stages of Gondwanan assembly, which is formed following Rodinia spliting, overlapped with the opening of the Iapetus Ocean between Laurentia and western Gondwana.
+Some theory suggest Cambrian explosion occurred during the last stages of Gondwanan assembly, which is formed following Rodinia splitting, overlapped with the opening of the Iapetus Ocean between Laurentia and western Gondwana.
 The largest Cambrian faunal province is located around Gondwana, which extended from the low northern latitudes to the high southern latitudes, just short of the South Pole.
 By the middle and later parts of the Cambrian, continued rifting had sent the paleocontinents of Laurentia, Baltica and Siberia on their separate ways.